Tesla9999/Getting-and-Cleaning-Data-Course-Project/README.md

 It downloads the zip file from the url to the current working folder, then unzip to the default folders.

-The following files are needed to have a merged dataset:
+The following files are actually needed to form the merged dataset:

 "UCI HAR Dataset/test/X_test.txt"